Standard Agency Terms and Conditions

 (b) delays in exercising or does not exercise that right,

 that delay in exercising or failure to exercise is not a waiver of that right or any other right.
 A right may only be waived in writing, signed by the party waiving the right.

 15.6 Governing Law: These Terms are governed by the laws applicable in the State of New South Wales, Australia and each party submits to the exclusive jurisdiction of the courts of that State.

 Agency Agreement means any agency sales agreement between Qantas and the Agent or the Agent’s head office (in the case of an Agent that is part of a chain or selling group).

 Agency Debit Memo or ADM means a debit memo issued by Qantas to the Agent via the BSP.
 Qantas’ ADM Policy can be found on the Qantas Agency Connect Site.

 Agent means any person who markets, sells, books, tickets or facilitates a Qantas Product.

 Approved Channels means the mechanism by which the Agent obtains, accesses or receives Qantas Data.
-Approved Channels are limited to the Qantas Distribution Platform, the GDS, Qantas Agency Connect Site, Routehappy or specific access through other third parties as may be approved by Qantas in writing to the Agent.
+Approved Channels are limited to the Qantas Distribution Platform, the GDS, Qantas Agency Connect Site, Routehappy or specific access through other third parties or Technology Partners as may be approved by Qantas in writing to the Agent.